Tayyabaankalgi/Detection-of-Mathematical-Conceptual-Errors-Using_NLP/README.md

 Detection of Mathematical Conceptual Errors Using NLP Overview

+Understanding why a student makes a mistake is often more important than simply checking whether the final answer is correct or incorrect.
 This project focuses on detecting mathematical misconceptions from students’ written explanations using Natural Language Processing (NLP) and transformer-based deep learning models.
-Instead of simply checking whether an answer is correct or incorrect, the system analyzes the reasoning behind student responses to identify conceptual misunderstandings.

-The project uses DistilBERT for text classification and contextual understanding of student explanations.
-By combining question text, selected answers, and written reasoning, the model predicts misconception categories and generates ranked outputs for educational analysis.
+The system analyzes student responses, understands reasoning patterns, and predicts the most likely conceptual misunderstanding behind each answer.
+By using DistilBERT for contextual text understanding and classification, the project aims to improve educational assessment systems through intelligent feedback and automated misconception detection.

 Features
 NLP-based misconception detection
 Transformer-powered text classification
-Student response analysis
+Student explanation analysis
 Automated misconception prediction
 Top-k ranked output generation
 Educational feedback support system